mrError418/toDoApp/README.md

-Yes it its true that i don't made it by myself(i watch and step by step studiet it), but that doesnt mean that i don`t understood all the code.
+Yes it its true that i don't made it by myself(i watch and step by step studied it), but that doesnt mean that i don`t understood all the code.